 When linking a program with compiler-generated code, it is necessary to include the ASN.1 run-time libraries.
 It is necessary to include at least one of the encoding rules libraries (asn1ber, asn1per, etc.) as well as the common run-time functions library (asn1rt).
-See the $ASN1C\ C/C++\ Run-time\ Reference\ Manual$ for further details on these libraries.
+See the ASN1C C/C++ Run-time Reference Manual for further details on these libraries.

-For static linking on Windows systems, the name of the library files are $asn1ber\a.lib$ , $asn1per\a.lib$ , or $asn1xer\a.lib$ for BER/DER/CER, PER, XER, or XML respectively, and $asn1rt\a.lib$ for the common run-time components.
-On UNIX/Linux, the library names are libasn1ber.a, libasn1per.a, libasn1xer.a, libasn1xer.a, libasn1xer.a and libasn1rt.a.
+For static linking on Windows systems, the name of the library files are asn1ber\a.lib, asn1per\a.lib, or asn1xer\a.lib for BER/DER/CER, PER, XER, or XML respectively, and asn1rt\a.lib for the common run-time components.
+On UNIX/Linux, the library names are libasn1ber.a, libasn1per.a, libasn1xer.a, libasn1xml.a and libasn1rt.a.
 The library files are located in the lib subdirectory.
-For UNIX, the -L switch should be used to point to the subdirectory path and -lasn1ber, -lasn1xer, -lasn1xer, -lasn1xer and/or -lasn1rt used to link with the libraries.
+For UNIX, the -L switch should be used to point to the subdirectory path and - lasn1ber, -lasn1per, -lasn1xml and/or -lasn1rt used to link with the libraries.
 For Windows, the -LIBPATH switch should be used to specify the library path.